 Your blog can be an extremely valuable customer acquisition tool, and companies like Levi’s, Schwab, HubSpot, King Arthur Baking, and Refinery29 have all used blogging to fuel growth.

 There are several key benefits of an SEO blog strategy:

-- When optimized for search, blog posts can be a huge driver of website traffic.
+- When optimized for search, blog posts increase website traffic.